ecd-plugin/ecd/README.md

 This affects the release version published on https://ecd-plugin.github.io/update/ and also the version installable via Eclipse Marketplace as it uses this update site.

 ## Changelog
-* Version ?.?.? (not yet released)
+* Version 3.5.1
   * Use AST to remove block comments
+  * For newer Eclipse versions use methods to get the latest supported Java version (required for Eclipse 2024-06)

 * Version 3.5.0
   * Moved FernFlower into own plugin/feature